 Lenders, Servicers and Real Estate Agents

-- Mortgage Bankers Association of the Carolinas: Provides Coronavirus (COVID-19) information and resources for individuals working in the mortgage industry.
+- Mortgage Bankers Association of the Carolinas: Provides COVID-19 information and resources for individuals working in the mortgage industry.

-- National Association of REALTORS®: Provides guidance for real estate agents relate to Coronavirus.
+- National Association of REALTORS®: Provides guidance for real estate agents related to COVID-19.

 North Carolina Property Developers, Owners and Managers